 Between May and June, our reach on Facebook increased by 11,999%.
 We want to thank our clients and community for their engagement.
 We now have over 600 followers on our Facebook page.
 As the majority of our clients are following us there now, this will become the main place we share citizenship updates.
 We welcome you to like our Page as well.

-While all of our team is now working fully remotely for the foreseeable future, our office at 387 Park Avenue South in New York City is back open and we are able to receive mail there.
+While all of our team is now working fully remotely for the foreseeable future, our office at 387 Park Avenue South in New York City is back open.
+We are able to receive mail there.

 Citizenship Updates: Article 89